ifatinha/personal-portfolio/README.md

-# Personal Portfolio
+# portfolio
-Project developed during the integrated course program Web Design for Everybody: Basics of Web Development &amp; Coding at the University of Michigan
+Final project of the learning path of the Web Design for Everybody Capstone course at the University of Michigan.